bakerbook/nutritune-facts-for-spotify/README.md

 - [x] Change the font on the canvas to Inter so it matches the template
 - [ ] Get all the positioning right on the canvas and make sure there's enough space for all the text
 - [ ] Test the whole genre system
+- [ ] (Very low priority and maybe not necessary) Improve text quality on the template